- Ray Macfarlane (Chair)

 The Chair welcomed everyone to the final meeting of the financial year for the Committee for Scotland noting that this meeting was again being held virtually due to the Government restrictions in relation to the pandemic.

 The Chair extended a warm welcome to:

-- Eilish McGuinness, and Isabel Hunt, Executive Directors; representatives of the Executive
+- Eilish McGuinness, Executive Director, the Executive representative for the meeting.

 The Chair noted the following: